juju/docs/src/en/tools-charm-tools.md

       juju charm review-queue [-h|--help]

   This provides a copy of the
-  [juju charms review queue](http://review.juju.solutions) which is used by ~charmers to identify which charms are available for review.
+  [Juju charms review queue](http://review.juju.solutions) which is used by ~charmers to identify which charms are available for review.